swaptacular/swpt_accounts/protocol.rst

-they MUST first try to find a matching `RT record`_ in the client's database. [#crr-match]_ If a matching record exists, and its status is "initiated", the transer can be reported as unsuccessul, and the record MAY be deleted; otherwise the message MUST be ignored.
+they MUST first try to find a matching `RT record`_ in the client's database. [#crr-match]_ If a matching record exists, and its status is "initiated", the transer can be reported as unsuccessul, and the record MAY be deleted; otherwise the message SHOULD be ignored.

 Received `PreparedTransfer`_ message